 Boulder-rich wrinkle ridges on the lunar nearside are proposed to be part of an active nearside tectonic system (ANTS).
 A possible origin for this recent activity was assigned to the previously discussed deep transient stresses generated by the South Pole-Aitken (SPA) basin (Schultz & Crawford, 2011; Valantinas & Schultz, 2020) and a continued fault adjustment correlated with deep-seated intrusions (Andrews-Hanna et al., 2014; Valantinas & Schultz, 2020).
 Recorded deep moonquakes might be evidence of the SPA-induced stresses (Valantinas & Schultz, 2020).
 However, as previously stated, the influence of these proposed putative mare-filled ancient rifts and intrusions on wrinkle ridge formation has been questioned (Watters, 2022).
-Also, stresses attributed to SPA basin formation around 4.3 Ga are expected to have relaxed several Ga ago.
+Also, it remains unknown if the current lunar stress field would allow for ongoing readjustment of those ancient faults.
 Thus, the question of young activity associated with ancient wrinkle ridges and the implications of boulder fields remains unresolved.
+The reactivity or prolonged activity of ancient wrinkle ridges, however, seems to be true for at least some individual wrinkle ridges in Mare Tranquillitatis.

-Conclusions
+6 Conclusions

-In this study, compressional tectonic features were mapped in Mare Tranquillitatis and classified into crisp, degraded, advanced degraded, and heavily degraded, based on their morphology and erosional state.
+In this study, compressional tectonic features were mapped in Mare Tranquillitatis and classified into crisp, moderately degraded, advanced degraded, and heavily degraded, based on their morphology and erosional state.
 This classification allows to suggest formation ages and possible origins of these features:

 - Crisp features show various signs of recent activity and presumably have an age of tens of Ma (~50 Ma).
-Based on recent studies and the shared orientation of crisp features, they likely formed due to a combination of global contraction and an additional influence of tidal forces and/or SPA loading. - Degraded features, presumably, have a broad range of formation ages in between crisp and advanced degraded features.
-They could reflect the evolution of the stress field from dominantly basin-localized to a dominantly global stress field, or they represent the continued growth of ancient faults. - Advanced and heavily degraded features presumably formed in the early history of Mare Tranquillitatis, starting at ~3.8 Ga.
+Based on recent studies and the shared orientation of crisp features, they likely formed due to a combination of global contraction and an additional influence of tidal forces and/or SPA ejecta loading. - Moderately degraded features, presumably, have a broad range of formation ages in between crisp and advanced degraded features.
+They could reflect the evolution of the stress field from dominantly basin-localized to a dominantly global stress field, and they represent the continued growth of ancient faults. - Advanced and heavily degraded features presumably formed in the early history of Mare Tranquillitatis, starting at ~3.8 Ga.
 The distributions and orientations of these wrinkle ridges indicate complex tectonic patterns and combined stresses.
-Ancient ridges in western Mare Tranquillitatis have concentric, partly radial, and in the case of Mare Tranquillitatis linear wrinkle ridge patterns associated with basin loading and subsidence.
+Ancient ridges in western Mare Tranquillitatis have concentric, partly radial, and linear wrinkle ridge patterns associated with basin loading and subsidence.
 There are scarce signs of recent activity of some individual ancient wrinkle ridges within the last 100 Ma.